 The psychology of serial homicide, mass shooting, and terrorism.
 The module also explores the neurodevelopmental and psychosocial risk factors in serial killers and mass shooters, the pathway to intended violence in such extreme cases of violence and the neuropsychodynamics of individuals who commit serial homicide and single homicide.

 The Psychology of Mental Health

 You will explore conceptualisations of mental health, explanations of mental health, legal and social ramifications of mental ill health, the range of conditions treated within psychiatry, and therapeutic modalities and agencies.
 You will also think about the language used in the field, such as the shift from talking about ‘abnormal psychology’ to less stigmatising terms, and also the linguistic origins of the terms used to describe mental health conditions.

 You will complete a work placement where you will get the opportunity to put what you have learnt on the course into practice.
 This can be in a setting of your choice, e.g. a school, a media organisation, an advertising firm, or a clinical setting such as assisting a speech and language therapist.

-Optional modules (English language) - choose two from:
+Optional modules (English language) - you will choose two from options including:

 Language and Communication